-For this analysisresource adequacy deficiencies, the amount and location of the compensatory MWs is determined by testing combinations of generic 250 MW combined cycle generating units located in various load zones until the NYCA LOLE is reduced to 0.1 days per year or less.
+For resource adequacy deficiencies, the amount and location of the compensatory MWs is determined by testing combinations of generic 250 MW combined cycle generating units located in various load zones until the NYCA LOLE is reduced to 0.1 days per year or less.
 A unit size of 250 MWs was chosen because this unit size is consistent with nominal power rating of combined cycle unit power blocks that have been observed in practice and provides reasonable step sizes for simulation purposes.
 If an LOLE violation is, to some extent, caused by a frequently constrained interface, locating compensatory MWs upstream of that load zone will result in a higher level of required compensatory MWs to meet resource adequacy.
 It is also recognized that solutions such as combustion turbine generating units and demand-side management (DSM) solutions can be added in much smaller increments.

 The results of the MARS simulations for the RNA study case and scenarios provide information that can be used to guide the compensatory MW analyses.
 It should be noted that there may be other combinations of compensatory MWs that would also meet the statewide reliability criteria.
 It is not the intent of this analysis to identify preferred locations or combinations for potential solutions.
 The purpose of the analyses is not only to show the level of compensatory MWs needed to meet the LOLE criterion but also the importance of the location of the compensatory MWs.
 Not all alternatives tested were able to achieve an LOLE of less than or equal to 0.1 days per year.
 By 2022, a total of 750 MWs are required to compensate for retiring units and load growth.
-Also included in the table is the amount of compensatory MWs needed for the transmission security needs, if doneimplemented in blocks of as 250 MW generic combined cycle generation for comparative purposes.
-The LOLE security compensatory MWs were first run without these compensatory MWs and then with are presented in in conjunction with the adequacy the compensatory MWs to determine their effectiveness, if there are synergistic benefits for mitigating both deficiencies with capacity additions.
+Also included in the table is the amount of compensatory MWs needed for the transmission security needs, implemented in blocks of 250 MW generic generation for comparative purposes.
+The security compensatory MWs are presented in conjunction with the adequacy compensatory MWs to determine if there are synergistic benefits for mitigating both deficiencies with capacity additions.